EPIC-guide/epic-guide.github.io/_tools/compute_storage.md

 - After a few minutes of sending the email, you will receive a confirmation that your ticket has been submitted.

 - You can always see the follow-up in your [Demandes / Requests portal](https://support.epfl.ch/epfl?id=epfl_requests).

-You can also add more people on the ticket by adding their email in the *watch list* section on the right hand-side of the ticket.
+- **Adding Others in the Ticket:** You can also add more people on the ticket by adding their email in the *watch list* section on the right hand-side of the ticket interface on the portal.
 This way they will get an email for every update just like you do.
 Note that CC-ing the person doesn't always add them to the watch list, so wait to get this confirmation and add them through the portal GUI.

 Here are some possible scenarios you may be stuck in and you should definitely ask for help:
 - **I am having permission issues on NFS:** This may be because you have recently joined and your group permissions are messed up (e.g. lab unit group doesn't show up in your unix groups due to some max group length problem, or your Dockerfile may be missing some magic user permission setting).
 It's a good idea to contact IC-IT in this case.
 - **I need more storage than what's available on NFS:** Contact your lab admins to figure out whether it's possible to increase this storage.
 A simple NFS storage increase request ticket from these people and the lab PI will solve your problem in a day or so.
-- **I need more GPUs then what's available on RunAI (i.e. currently 8 GPUs?):** You will most likely have to request a permission increase from IC-IT and a good reason why you need it.
-CC-ing your PI will also definitely help!
+- **I need more GPUs then what's available on RunAI (i.e. currently 8 GPUs):** For now this is not possible.
+Maximum is 8 GPUs per node.
+And two nodes cannot communicate in the current infrastructure (soon to be possibly added!).

 ---
 ## Acknowledgements
-Written for the NLP lab by Deniz Bayazit, updated to be lab-agnostic March 2023.
+Originally written for the NLP lab by Deniz Bayazit, updated to be lab-agnostic March 2023.

 Thank you to the IC-IT team, LSIR, and DLAB for sharing their experiences with setting up these systems with the NLP lab.
-Thank you to Soyoung Oh for documenting RunAI usage for distributed runs [here](https://github.com/sori424/runLLM).
+Thank you to Soyoung Oh for documenting RunAI usage for distributed runs with VSCode [here](https://github.com/sori424/runLLM).
 A large part of the useful RunAI commands comes from this repository.
-Thank you to Beatriz Borges, Saibo Geng, Syrielle Montariol, Aurelio Noca, Arina Rak, Gail Weiss for their useful feedback!
+Thank you to Beatriz Borges, Gojko Cutura, Saibo Geng, Skander Moalla, Syrielle Montariol, Khanh Nguyen, Aurelio Noca, Arina Rak, and Gail Weiss (sorted alphabetically) for their useful feedback!